ni/nimi-python/docs/nirfsg/class.rst

             Self-calibrates all configurations within the specified frequency and peak power level limits.

+                            Self-calibration range data is valid until you restart the system or call the :py:meth:`nirfsg.Session.clear_self_calibrate_range` method.

+                            NI recommends that no external signals are present on the RF In or IQ In ports during the calibration.

+                            For best results, NI recommends that you perform self-calibration without omitting any steps.
+However, if certain aspects of performance are less important for your application, you can omit certain steps for faster calibration.

+                            **Supported Devices**: PXIe-5644/5645/5646, PXIe-5820/5830/5831/5832/5840/5841/5842

+            .. note:: - This method does not update self-calibration date and temperature.

+                 - If there is an existing NI-RFSA session open for the same PXIe-5644/5645/5646, it may remain open but cannot be used while this method runs.

-            .. note:: If there is an existing NI-RFSA session open for the same PXIe-5820/5830/5831/5832/5840/5841/5842 while this method runs, it may remain open but cannot be used for operations that access the hardware, for example niRFSA_Commit or niRFSA_Initiate.
+                 - If there is an existing NI-RFSA session open for the same PXIe-5820/5830/5831/5832/5840/5841/5842 while this method runs, it may remain open but cannot be used for operations that access the hardware, for example niRFSA_Commit or niRFSA_Initiate.

             :param steps_to_omit:

                 Specifies which calibration steps to skip during the self-calibration process.
-The default value is an empty array, which indicates that no calibration steps are omitted. **Defined Values** :
+The default value is an empty array, which indicates that no calibration steps are omitted.

+                                        **Default Value**: :py:data:`~nirfsg.SelfCalibrateRangeStepsToOmit.OMIT_NONE`

+                                        **Defined Values:**

                 +------------------------------------------------------------------------+-----------+---------------------------------------------------------------------------------------------------------------------+
                 | Name                                                                   | Value     | Description                                                                                                         |